General information about soldering. Solders and fluxes

 180

-Soldering fuses Soldering wires and leads of elements to a layer of silver deposited on ceramics by burning
+Soldering fuses Soldering wires and element leads to a layer of silver deposited on ceramics using the burning method

 P200